Quantum clocks are more precise than classical ones: Delay functions, precision, and i.i.d sequences

-As the accuracy $R$ is defined via the first and second moments of the \emph{normalised} version of the delay function, changing the normalisation of $\tau(t)$ by multiplying it by a positive constant does not affect $R$.
+As the precision $R$ is defined via the first and second moments of the \emph{normalised} version of the delay function, changing the normalisation of $\tau(t)$ by multiplying it by a positive constant does not affect $R$.

 \end{remark}